 The root path of projects in your SCC workspace, i.e the path under which all project and solution files will be generated.
 It is used as a reference path from which the relative paths of the generated Microsoft Visual Studio project and solution files are computed.
 The relative project file path is placed as the value of the SccLocalPath attribute of the project file and as the values of the SccProjectFilePathRelativizedFromConnection[i] (where [i] ranges from 0 to the number of projects in the solution) attributes of the GlobalSection(SourceCodeControl) section of the Microsoft Visual Studio solution file.
-Similarly the relative solution file path is placed as the values of the SccLocalPath[i] (where [i] ranges from 0 to the number of projects in the solution) attributes of the GlobalSection(SourceCodeControl) section of the Microsoft Visual Studio solution file.
+Similarly the relative solution file path is placed as the values of the GlobalSection(SourceCodeControl) attributes of the GlobalSection(SourceCodeControl) section of the Microsoft Visual Studio solution file.
 This is used only if the MSVS_SCC_PROVIDER construction variable is also set.
 The default value is the current working directory.